-In an effort to support graduate student dissertation research with a human rights focus at the University of Connecticut, the Human Rights Institute will be funding up to two $5,000 dissertation fellowships for the 2019-20 academic year.
-The purpose of the Fellowship is to support primary research, including library research, fieldwork, interviewing, historical archival research, data collection and data set construction, etc. Applicants must have successfully defended a dissertation prospectus by time of application.
+In an effort to support graduate student dissertation research with a human rights focus at the University of Connecticut, the Human Rights Institute will be funding at least one dissertation research fellowship of up to $5000 for the 2020-21 academic year.
+The purpose of the Fellowship is to support primary research activities, including but not limited to: archival research, participant observation, interview, data collection, data set construction, ethnography, textual criticism, digital archiving, and historical preservation.

 Application Instructions and Eligibility Criteria